sachinsharma3191/lifeline-ai/README.md

+# LifelineAI

-This is a Kotlin Multiplatform project targeting Android, Web, Desktop (JVM), and Server.
+LifelineAI is a Kotlin Multiplatform (KMP) + Compose Multiplatform project that targets:

-* [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
+- Android
+- Desktop (JVM)
+- Web (Kotlin/JS)
+- Server (Ktor)

+It demonstrates a cross-platform app architecture with shared domain logic, persistence via SQLDelight, and a simple backend API.

+## Project structure

+- [/composeApp](./composeApp/src) contains the Compose Multiplatform UI.
   It contains several subfolders:
     - [commonMain](./composeApp/src/commonMain/kotlin) is for code that's common for all targets.
     - Other folders are for Kotlin code that will be compiled for only the platform indicated in the